hendricksonen/flyawaygenome/README.md

      ### This will remoce any reads that mapped once from the list of unmapped reads
      awk 'NR==FNR { b[$0] = 1; next } !b[$0]' unqiuemappedreads.txt uniqueunmappedatleastonce.txt > farm.Ov.uniq.unmapped.readids.txt

-Upload farm.Ov.readids.txt onto the Galaxy server.
+Upload farm.Ov.uniq.unmapped.readids.txt onto the Galaxy server.

 Use the tool seqtk to sort only unclassified reads using farm.Ov.readids.txt as list of seqIDs and reads.trimmed.wimp.fq as query reads.
 Name the output reads.trimmed.wimp.farm.Ov.fq